 - No free version available like Duolingo

-- Lessons could use more in-depth conversational practice
+- Lessons could use more conversation practice

 How The Babbel & Duolingo Apps Work